 In Sanskrit, Ayurveda means The Science of Life.
 This tradition dates back 5,000 years in India, though nothing was written down until much later.
 In this herbalist culture, you must devote your life to balance, including clear thinking, healthy eating, and a good life.

-Ayurveda states that everyone has a unique energy pattern, and that balance is key to good health.
-The three energies of the body are called vatta, pitta, and kapha, and each person has their own unique blend of the three, so you need to understand your tendencies for imbalance and work to create harmony within your own natural energies within yourself.
+Ayurveda states that everyone has a unique energy pattern and that balance is key to good health.
+The body's three energies are called Vata, Pitta, and Kapha.
+Each person has their unique blend of the three, so you need to understand your tendencies for imbalance and work to create harmony within your natural energies within yourself.

 Traditional Chinese Medicine

-To explain this, TCM uses the concept of Wu Xing, or the 5 elements (fire, wood, water, metal, earth).
-Within the body, these five elements exist and are continually in a state of flux, and different symptoms are associated with different elements.
+To explain this, TCM uses the concept of Wu Xing, or the five elements (fire, wood, water, metal, earth).
+Within the body, these five elements exist and are continually in flux, with different symptoms associated with each element.

-To create healing and health, deficiencies and excesses must be brought back into harmony.
+Deficiencies and excesses must be brought back into harmony to create healing and health.
 Because the body is considered to be made up of physical, spiritual, and mental aspects, all are considered when looking to heal.
-The seasons of the year and other external factors also play a part, because the body is interconnected with and affected by the earth we live in.
+The year's seasons and other external factors also play a part because the body is interconnected and affected by the earth on which we live.

-Traditional Chinese medicine has been honing itself for over 2,000 years and is one of the largest medical traditions in the world today.
-A trained practitioner can offer treatments such as cupping, moxibustion, Tui Na massage, acupuncture, herbs, and diet.
+Traditional Chinese medicine has been honing itself for over 2,000 years and is one of the most prominent medical traditions in the world today.
+A trained practitioner can offer cupping, moxibustion, Tui Na massage, acupuncture, herbs, and diet.

 Our amazing herbalist, Brittini Gehring, has been trained in multiple herbal traditions and is an encyclopedia of knowledge.
-With her help we're able to utilize herbal traditions from around the globe to provide health and wellness to our customers, helping your Reach Your Peak™.
+With her help, we can utilize herbal practices from around the globe to provide health and wellness to our customers, helping you live healthier, happier, more active lives.